(This page has been updated for the 2020 Season, for the archived page for 2019, Click Here)

 - Spellers shall start competing from the State Qualifier in their respective states.
 (Note that two or more states may be merged due to low registrations –below 50per state)

-- Top Spellers at the State Qualifiers will participate in the Regional Qualifier in their respective regions.
+- Top Spellers (1 in 20) at the State Qualifiers will participate in the Regional Qualifier in their respective regions.

 - Top Spellers at the State Qualifier will be informed of the state of the Regional Qualifier.

-- Top Spellers at the Regional Qualifier will participate at the National Finals (Grand Finale)
+- Top Spellers at the Regional Level will participate at the National Finals (Grand Finale)

-Round 1 is a non-elimination round and is a multi-lingual round using the word list with words from the 3 major languages of Nigeria (Hausa, Igbo and Yoruba).
+There may also be a non-elimination round in some states.
+This is a multi-lingual round using the word list with words from the 3 major languages of Nigeria (Hausa, Igbo and Yoruba).

 For the Yoruba, Hausa and Igbo words used in the competition, the Spellers are strongly advised to download and print them to study after submitting the e-Registration form.